Dublin Recycling Centres: Locations & Allowances

 The local government has put in place several schemes to help increase the volume of recycling being processed within Dublin's city centre, along with the suburbs.

-The #CircleCity campaign was first launched in October 2020, with the goal of making recycling facilities much more accessible to those within the city centre, particularly those looking for casual disposal while on the go.
 As a result of this, 25 recycling bins were installed, resulting in an approximate 83% increase in plastic bottles and cans being recycled within the Grafton Street and Henry Street areas, which would have otherwise gone to landfill.

-The Waste Action Plan for a Circular Economy is Irelands' roadmap for waste management and planning.
+The Waste Action Plan for a Circular Economy is Ireland's roadmap for waste management and planning.
 Launched in 2020, this plan has the goal of ensuring that when raw materials enter the economy, they are reused and recycled as many times as possible before disposal, thus reducing the prevalence and damaging effects of single-use items and unnecessary waste disposal.

 Did you find this information useful?
-100% of the 40 votes found the information useful.
+100% of the 145 votes found the information useful.

 The services and products mentioned on this website may only represent a small selection of the options available to you.
 Selectra encourages you to carry out your own research and seek advice if necessary before making any decisions.
 We may receive commission from selected partner providers on sales of some products and/or services mentioned within this website.
 Our website is free to use, and the commission we receive does not affect our opinion or the information we provide.